Welcome to our Farm!

 Jersey Shore Alpacas is a small farm owned and operated by Jim and Tish Carpinelli, and located in Green Creek, a small town near historic Cape May, NJ.

-We are committed to breeding fine animals with correct conformation and high quality fleece.
 We take pride in ensuring that our alpacas are cared for with the utmost attention to their health and happiness.
+Our farm focus is agritourism (farm tourism), and

 Check out this cool video of our farm from Channel 6 Action News in Philadelphia (just after the paddleboarding segment).
 Note: our schedule is not correct in the video.
 Please see below for our hours.
 Enjoy this quick look at our farm!